 The only way out of something broken is the way through.
-Through transformations and radical commitment for changes.
+Through transformation and radical commitment for change.

 Margherita Sgorbissa – Diversity & Inclusion Consultant – is on of tbd*’s columnists for the content series of “To Belonging”.
 The content in this series is supported by the Open Society Foundations.
 “To belonging” is designed to change the conversation around diversity and inclusion to one of “belonging”.
 It centres anti-racism, feminism and equity and calls for a radical systemic overhaul of the purpose sector from “power for” and “power over” towards “power with”.